Skip to main content

 Introduction

-The English Devolution White Paper: Power and Partnership: Foundations for Growth sets out the Government's agenda to increase and expand devolution across all parts of England.
-In addition, it also sets out proposals to take forward Local Government Reorganisation (LGR) in areas where there are two-tier local authorities, like Cambridgeshire.
+The English Devolution White Paper: Power and Partnership: Foundations for Growth (opens as pdf) sets out the Government's agenda to increase and expand devolution across all parts of England.
+In addition, it sets out proposals to take forward Local Government Reorganisation (LGR) in areas where there are two-tier local authorities, like Cambridgeshire.

 On 16 December 2024, we received a letter from Jim McMahon, Minister of State for Local Government and English Devolution.
-The letter sent to all two-tier councils and neighbouring unitary authorities sets out clear process and milestones.
+The letter sent to all two-tier councils and neighbouring unitary authorities (opens as pdf) sets out clear process and milestones.

 What is Devolution?